PreMiD/PreMiD/apps/docs/troubleshooting/issues/media-presence-based.md

 <sub>_"Video or Audio Presence isn't showing my media names or images!"_</sub>

+> [!NOTE]
-_Most media presences have a privacy mode.
-Some are enabled by default and will need to be turned off._
+>Most media presences have a privacy mode.
+Some are enabled by default and will need to be turned off.

 - Open the Presence under PreMiD and do the following:
   - Turn OFF **Privacy Mode**
   - (If the presence has the setting) Turn OFF **Privacy Overwrite Button**